AndyIbanez/fairese.github.io/content/about/fairese.md

 Whether you're a solo founder, a growing startup, or an established enterprise, the company can adapt to your pace and technical needs.
 You can [view past clients here](/clients/).

+If your project needs a larger team, Fairese can bring in trusted collaborators such as backend developers, Android engineers, and project managers.
+These professionals can be subcontracted and managed directly through Fairese, giving you a single point of contact.

 - **Credit:** Attribution is appreciated but negotiable.
 White-label work is accepted.
 - **Post-launch:** Maintenance and support can continue at an hourly rate after a minimum delivery.
 - **Remote-first:** All work is done independently.
 Clear communication and quality execution are top priorities.